ReDI-School/js-berlin-2020-fall/lesson5.md

 ### Exercise

-Write a `min` function that returns the smaller of the two parameters:
+Write a `min` function that returns the smaller of the two numbers:

 ```js
 min(1, 2);    // should return 1